 - Get the latest critical and important updates.
 There are some updates you might need before you can install Windows 8.1.
 In most cases, the latest updates will be installed automatically using Windows Update.
 But if you don’t have automatic updates turned on and you need to check for updates manually, or if you'd like to check to see when the latest updates were installed, you can do this from Windows Update.

 - Temporarily turn off your antivirus program.
 Some antivirus software might interfere with the installation.
 After you install Windows 8.1 or Windows RT 8.1, remember to turn your antivirus program back on.

 Get the free update

 - Go to the Start screen, and select the Store tile.

-- In the Store, select the Windows 8.1 or Windows RT 8.1 update and then select Download.
+- On the Update Windows tile in the Store, select the Windows 8.1 or Windows RT 8.1 update and then select Download.

 - The update will download and install in the background while you use your PC to do other things.
 The installer will check to make sure you have enough disk space, that your apps and devices will work with Windows 8.1 or Windows RT 8.1, and that you have all the required updates.

 In some cases, the installer might find something you need to take care of before you can continue installing the update.
 If so, you'll see a message telling you what you need to do.

 If the installation is interrupted for any reason, you can restart the update from where you left off by going back to the Store and downloading the update again.